Iceland Hiking FAQ: Guided Tours, Safety, Booking and More

 Short answer:

-Professional guide, pickup, safety gear, navigation tools.
+Professional and local guide, pickup, safety gear, navigation tools.

 Long answer: